mehulagg/gitlab/doc/ci/review_apps/index.md

 ### Using Visual Reviews

-After Visual Reviews has been [enabled](#configuring-visual-reviews) for the Review App, the Visual Reviews feedback form is overlaid on the right side of every page.
+After Visual Reviews has been [configured](#configure-review-app-for-visual-reviews) for the Review App, the Visual Reviews feedback form is overlaid on the right side of every page.

 ![Visual review feedback form](img/toolbar_feedback_form.png)

-To use the feedback form:
+To use the feedback form to make a comment in the merge request:

 1. Click the **Review** tab on the right side of a page.
 1. Make a comment on the visual review.
 You can make use of all the